Here are some common questions people have about finding low-cost health insurance.

 Next, find out when you can enroll.
-You may have to wait for a special enrollment period.
+You may have to wait for the open enrollment period (generally November to January).

 Keep in mind that going on your parents' insurance won't be free.
 If the plan only covers your parent -- or a parent and spouse -- expect the monthly insurance cost to go up when you join.

 I buy my own insurance and have trouble paying for it.
 Will it be more affordable now?